- What Are Solar Soft Costs?

 Simply put, soft costs are made up of all the customer acquisition, personnel, administrative and operational expenses outside of the solar panels, inverters and other balance of system hardware components required to sell and install a PV system.

-For solar contractors, this is a warning sign that they cannot continue to rely solely on decreasing component prices as a viable means to bring in profits.
-In order to build a sustainable solar company, both solar and non-solar research show that targeting soft cost reductions is now the fastest and most effective way to get there.
+For solar contractors, this is a warning sign that they cannot continue to rely solely on decreasing component prices as a viable means to grow and maintain profits.
+In order to build a sustainable solar company, both solar and non-solar research shows that targeting soft cost reductions is now the fastest and most effective way to get there.

-At the end of the day, one of the key responsibilities of solar business managers is to steer company operations so as to maximize profit margins.
-Traditionally, most managers have focused on increasing top-line revenue through growth and market penetration.
-However, as the solar market matures, it is now crucial to keep an eye on the bottom line in order to be a truly efficient and growth-ready company.
+One of the key responsibilities of solar business managers is to steer company operations so as to maximize profit margins.
+In rapidly growing sectors, managers typically have focused on increasing top-line revenue through growth and market penetration.
+However, as the solar market matures, it’s crucial to keep an eye on the bottom line in order to be a truly efficient and growth-ready company.